 Waiters, bartenders and other workers in the restaurant service industry who were subjected to an illegal tip pooling scheme may be entitled to compensation.

 Several restaurants have recently been hit with tip pooling cases alleging that members of the wait staff were required to share tips with managers, bouncers and other employees who do not regularly receive tips.

 Because it is illegal to distribute pooled tips to non-tipped employees, restaurant and bar service workers who lost money through an illegal tip pooling scheme may have legal recourse to recover the money that was taken from them.

 Were you forced to share tips with non-tipped employees?
-Find out if you can make a claim for your lost tips by completing our free case review form.
+Find out if you can make a claim for your lost tips by completing the form on this page.

 Illegal Tip Sharing: Who Can Participate?

 According to federal tip pooling laws, tips are permitted to be collected and shared – but only among workers who provide a direct service to the customer.

 Examples of employees who are permitted to share in tip pools include the following: